|Previous College:||Clark, 1981|

 The 2005-2006 team (16-14 overall) compiled a 10-4 record in Patriot League play and won six of its last seven games going into the Patriot League championship game, but fell to Army, 69-68 in the title contest, denying the program it’s 10th postseason appearance in 12 years.

 The 2006-2007 team (15-18 overall) finished third in the Patriot League but won the Patriot League Tournament title after defeating No. 4 seed American 56-48 in the final.
 The Crusaders lost to Duke in the first round of the NCAA Tournament.

 During the 2007-2008 season (19-13 overall) the Crusaders finished the season ranked second in the league with a 10-4 record and runner-up in the tournament, after hosting Bucknell in the Championship game.

-More recently, Gibbons teams have posted winning records in three of the last six seasons, while making three more appearances in the Patriot League championship game (2008, 2012 and 2013).
+More recently, Gibbons teams have posted winning records in four of the last seven seasons, while making four more appearances in the Patriot League championship game (2008, 2012, 2013 and 2014).
 The 2012 team also advanced to the Women’s Basketball Invitational, defeating New Hampshire 63-59 in the first round for only the second postseason win in the program’s history.

 An active supporter of community involvement, Gibbons and the Crusader program take great pride in being able to do something positive for the Worcester community.
 The team has adopted three organizations as their unofficial charity partners.
 The Crusaders visit the Mercy Centre three to four times a year and spend time with mentally and physically challenged children and teach them basketball skills.
 Holy Cross also works with the Why Me/Sherry’s House organization, which helps children and families of kids with cancer.
 The squad is involved with Team IMPACT as well, which is a non-profit group that matches children facing life-threatening illnesses with collegiate sports programs.